South Staffordshire Council were looking to install a battery energy storage system that provided them with site-wide UPS resilience

-The need to demonstrate a robust sustainability strategy also continues to grow, particularly as the biggest players in the sector continue to make major strides towards net zero.
+The need to demonstrate a robust sustainability strategy also continues to grow, particularly as the biggest players in the sector continue to make major strides toward net-zero.
 With carbon reduction ambitions growing across data centres’ key customer segments – the public sector, finance sector, and major corporates – demonstrating effective carbon reductions will become vital to your brand perception.

 Recent years have seen a surge in demand for Cloud Services, as well as increased levels of data collection and management which has driven the growth of the data centre sector.
 Major power resilience failures have also demonstrated the huge impact that a power disruption can have on a date centre.

-Traditionally, power resilience within the sector has relied on backup battery power, in the form of traditional Uninterruptible Power Supply (UPS) systems, to protect specific critical equipment and systems to prevent the loss of vital data in the event of a power disruption.
+Traditionally, power resilience within the sector has relied on Uninterruptible Power Supply (UPS) systems, to protect specific critical equipment and systems to prevent the loss of vital data in the event of a power disruption.
 More broadly, power resilience is an integral part of a data centres business strategy, incorporating built in redundancies, operational safety steps, and other backups to protect against the risk of data loss or damage.
 A containerised ups or battery energy storage system can help protect the whole data centre site rather than a singular piece of equipment.

 A future-proof solution to power resilience